-6 Keep the Real Time Trend Configuration dialog box open and go to the next procedure described in Configuring Real-time Trend Display Options.
+6. Keep the Real Time Trend Configuration dialog box open and go to the next procedure described in Configuring Real-time Trend Display Options on page 178.

 Configuring Real-time Trend Display Options

 You can configure the visual appearance of a real-time trend.